Alias (TV series): Plot

-Season 1: 2001–2002
+Season 1 (2001–02)

 Seven years before the first episode, Sydney Bristow was an undergraduate student.
 She was approached by someone who claimed to work for the Central Intelligence Agency and offered her a job as an agent.
 Having accepted, she was assigned to a unit called SD-6, which she was told was a secret "Black Ops" section of the CIA.
 She became a field agent.
 In the pilot, she tells her fiancé Danny Hecht (played by Edward Atterton) that she is a spy and as a result of her revealing SD-6's existence to him, Danny is murdered by SD-6.
 She discovers that her father Jack Bristow is also an SD-6 agent and that SD-6 is not part of the CIA; instead, it is part of the Alliance of Twelve, an organization that is an enemy to the United States.
 Sydney decides to offer her services to the real CIA as a double agent.
 Having learned that her father is also a double agent for the CIA, she begins the long and arduous task of destroying SD-6 from the inside.

-Major plotlines from season 1 include Sydney hiding her triple identity from her friends, both in her personal life and in her SD-6 job, Will Tippin's investigation into Danny's death, and the past activities of Sydney's mother.
+Major plotlines from season 1 include Sydney hiding her triple identity from her friends, both in her personal life and in her SD-6 job, Will Tippin's investigation into Danny's death, the race to find Milo Rambaldi (a 15th century philosopher with an uncanny understanding of the future) artifacts, and the past activities of Sydney's mother.
 Sub-plots include Sydney's friendship with Francie, Francie's romantic relationship with Charlie, and Sydney's developing relationship with her CIA handler Michael Vaughn, of whom she is skeptical at first but grows to trust as her life becomes increasingly stressful.
 Season One focuses on the development of Sydney's character and allows the audience to become familiar with her.